UnivaCorporation/tortuga-kit-uge/doc/tortuga-kit-uge.md

 Network connectivity must exist between the Tortuga installer, Univa Grid Engine qmaster, and any EC2 instances.

-This will require properly configured VPN or [Amazon Direct Connect][directconnect], security group(s), and AWS access tokens.
+This will require properly configured VPN or [Amazon Direct Connect][], security group(s), and AWS access tokens.

 #### Amazon VPC